-It is easy to ignore or forget the positives when we are surrounded by distress and overwhelming demands that may feel impossible to address.
-Slowing down to recognize even small successes can underscore our ability to have some control over our environment and achieve our purpose in helping others.
-Sharing these positive moments with others reinforces a shared sense of mastery and purpose and promotes the feeling of being part of a team all striving to do the best for our students.
+It is easy to ignore or forget the positives when we are surrounded by frustration and overwhelming demands that may feel impossible to address.
+Slowing down to recognize even small successes can underscore our ability to have some control over our environment.
+Sharing these positive moments with others promotes the feeling of being part of a team all striving to do well and be a friend to one another.